ThemSatan/ThemSatan/README.md

 - 👋 Hi, I’m Java Positive
-- 👀 I’m interested in Modry Banan
+- 👀 I’m interested in Your Mom
-- 🌱 I’m currently learning Your Mom
+- 🌱 I’m currently learning how to [[kromer]]
-- 💞️ I’m looking to collaborate on Hub
+- 💞️ I’m looking to douse and ignite N7
 - 📫 How to reach me: dont.

 <!---